anthony1810/SwiftUI-First_Architecture/README.md

 I have developed multiple SwiftUI apps, ranging from small to large, available on the App Store.
 In all of them, I use MVVM-C, a pattern I have relied on to develop UIKit apps for most of my career.
 I can't complain; it works well with UIKit apps, whether using Combine or RxSwift.
+I am a fan of SOLID and Clean architect.

 However, I always felt something was missing, something unnatural.
 It seemed like I was bending SwiftUI to fit MVVM, which was often inconvenient.